Life Insurance and Medical Information Bureau (MIB)

 This was a rather interesting week for me.
 For the first time ever, I had a life insurance agent cursed at me with an F word.
 The story started last summer when I tried to purchase a term life insurance policy from this agent.
 He helped my parents stop the monthly payments on their whole life policies from New York Life, and let the policies pay for themselves using the existing cash value plus the dividends.
 Naturally, I consulted with him about my own life insurance.

 He walked me through a few options and gave me several term life insurance quotes from New York Life.
 I didn’t think they were affordable and didn’t pull the trigger.
 Later he came back saying that he is actually an independent agent and could work with many different insurance companies.
 He then offered to get me a few more quotes, which I accepted.
-In the mean time, I started to look online through sites like NetQuote and InsureMe, so that I can get an idea of the ballpark figure.
+In the mean time, I started to look online through sites like InsureMe, so that I can get an idea of the ballpark figure.

 A few days later he came back with an attractive rate from Prudential, so we started the application process.
 But the insurance company had a few questions and they requested for my medical record.
 Unfortunately, I just switched doctor at that time so the new one didn’t have enough information about me, and my other lousy doctors that I left for various reasons weren’t too cooperative with getting my record over to Prudential.
 To keep a long story short, I ended up go through a few hoops, including getting a few tests done.
 The result from these tests concluded that I was not going to die any time soon — I was healthy.